 You have come to a place of healing and growth, where you can purchase information, counseling and personal guidance from a very experienced, supportive, and thoughtful psychiatrist, Ron Sterling, M.D.

 This is an online mental health information and counseling center.
-Dr. Sterling's 35 years of psychiatric expertise allow him to assist you by E-mail, Internet Chat, and Telephone, with just about any type of non-emergency personal difficulty you may be experiencing.
+Dr. Sterling's more than 30 years of psychiatric expertise allow him to assist you by E-mail, Internet Chat, and Telephone, with just about any type of non-emergency personal difficulty you may be experiencing.

 Confidential, Caring, Convenient and Cost-Effective Counseling.